 Work done by Veer Savarkar in the Prison

 During his prison time, he wrote an ideological pamphlet known as Hindutva: Who is a Hindu?'
 And this was published by Savarkar's supporters.
-In the pamphlet, he described Hindu as patriotic and proud inhabitant of 'Bharatvarsha' (India) and so influenced several Hindus.
-He also described several religions as one and same like Jainism, Buddhism, Sikhism, and Hinduism.
-According to him, all these religions can support in the creation of 'Akhand Bharat' (United India or Greater India).
+In the pamphlet, he described Hindu as a patriotic and proud inhabitant of 'Bharatvarsha' (India) and so influenced several Hindus.
+He also described several religions as one and the same as Jainism, Buddhism, Sikhism, and Hinduism.
+According to him, all these religions can support the creation of 'Akhand Bharat' (United India or Greater India).

-He was a self-proclaimed atheist, he always is proud to be a Hindu and described it as a political and cultural identity.
+He was a self-proclaimed atheist, always proud to be a Hindu, and described it as a political and cultural identity.
 Savarkar was released from the prison on 6 January, 1924 and played a crucial role in generating 'Ratnagiri Hindu Sabha'.
-This organisation aimed to preserve social and cultural heritage of the Hindus.
+This organisation aimed to preserve the social and cultural heritage of the Hindus.

-We can't ignore that Veer Savarkar, on the other hand was a fierce critic of the Indian National Congress (INC) and Mahatma Gandhi.
-He opposed the 'Quit India Movement' and later objected to INC's acceptance of Indian partition.
+We can't ignore that Veer Savarkar, on the other hand, was a fierce critic of the Indian National Congress (INC) and Mahatma Gandhi.
+He opposed the 'Quit India Movement' and later objected to INC's acceptance of the Indian partition.
 He proposed the co-existence of two nations in one country.

-Kaala Pani was a Malyalam movie created on Veer Savarkar, directed by Priyadarshan in 1996.
+Kaala Pani was a Malayalam movie created on Veer Savarkar, directed by Priyadarshan in 1996.
 Annu Kapoor enacted Veer Savarkar.